Monitoring Squid Cache Proxy using Monitoring Studio KM

 Type: Configuration Template

-Description: This article explains how to use the pre-built configuration for Squid Cache Proxy with Monitoring Studio v9.4.02 and higher.
+Description: How to monitor Squid Cache Proxy with Monitoring Studio v9.4.02 and higher.

 Additional Keywords: Configuration Template, Squid